Banking foundation cuts historic ties with Monte Paschi share sale

+Post Holdings set to buy Britain's Weetabix in $1.76 billion deal: source

+Post Holdings , the No.3 U.S. cereal company, is set to acquire British cereal company Weetabix in a $1.76 billion deal, a person familiar with the matter said.

-ROME/MILAN, March 19 In just six months, Antonella Mansi has cut the umbilical cord that for 500 years united Monte dei Paschi di Siena to its medieval home town.
+ROME/MILAN In just six months, Antonella Mansi has cut the umbilical cord that for 500 years united Monte dei Paschi di Siena (BMPS.MI) to its medieval home town.

 Mansi, a 39-year-old chemicals company executive, took the helm of the Monte dei Paschi foundation - a powerful and politically-connected charity that was long the bank's controlling shareholder - last year.